airburst/goplow/README.md

-# Goplow 📨
+# Goplow �

-A single-file Go executable that runs a web server for displaying messages in real-time.
+A single-file Go executable that runs a web server for displaying analytics events in real-time.
 The application automatically opens your default browser on startup and serves a beautiful, responsive web interface.

 ## Features

 - ✅ **Single-file executable** - Just one binary to run
 - ✅ **Auto-opens browser** - Launches your default browser automatically
 - ✅ **Web-based UI** - Beautiful, responsive interface
-- ✅ **Real-time updates** - Messages refresh automatically every 2 seconds
+- ✅ **Real-time events** - Analytics events stream in real-time via SSE
+- ✅ **Snowplow-compatible** - Supports Snowplow analytics event format
+- ✅ **Configurable endpoints** - Customize the analytics event endpoint
 - ✅ **Configurable** - Use `config.toml` to customize settings
 - ✅ **Cross-platform** - Works on macOS, Linux, and Windows
-- ✅ **Message storage** - Keeps messages in memory with configurable limit
+- ✅ **Event storage** - Keeps events in memory with configurable limit

 ## Quick Start